Home / Blog / Cruise Law Blog / 46 Months in Prison for Assault on Cruise Ship – Cruises Can Be Dangerous!

 Cruise Ship Passenger Suffers Serious Impairments and Dies a Few Months Later

-However, after a few months of suffering, the elderly patient passed away in February 2019.
+However, after a few months of suffering, the elderly patient died in February 2019.

 Mcavay Arrested and Charged after Another Passenger Identified Him

-Three days after the incident, on October 28, 2018, during coast guard investigative service, another cruise ship passenger identified John Mcavay as the perpetrator of the crime.
+Three days after the incident, on October 28, 2018, during coast guard investigative service, another cruise ship passenger identified John Mcavay as the perpetrator.

 The law enforcement authorities immediately arrested Mcavay, charging him with assault and involuntary manslaughter, and began the legal process to prosecute the former officer for his crimes.